Indiana Speech Pathology State License Guide

 Summary of Indiana Speech Pathology State License Requirements

-Indiana speech pathology licensure requires candidates to have a master’s in speech pathology as well as complete clinical observation hours before license verification.
+Indiana speech pathology licensure requires candidates to have a master’s in speech pathology as well as submit required documentation such as a criminal background check, complete required supervised clinical experience as part of graduate training and complete a supervised clinical fellowship.
 These hours must be completed during a clinical fellowship.
-In addition, candidates must pass two exams: a Professional Examination Service exam and a Indiana jurisprudence exam with a score of 75 or higher.1
+In addition, candidates must pass two exams: the national ETS Praxis exam in Speech-Language Pathology (Praxis Series) and an Indiana jurisprudence exam with a score of at least 75.

 Don’t have a master’s degree?
 Learn how to get your master’s in speech pathology.